MarkHoeber/rst_templates/Background.rst

 * *Antibiotic resistance gene* - a gene that produces a protein that confers upon the bacteria, resistance to a particular antibiotic.

-* *Promoter* - a sequence of DNA that drives the transcription of the inserted gene
+* *Promoter* - a sequence of DNA that drives the transcription of the inserted gene.
+The promoter will determine which cell types the gene is expressed in, for example, bacterial, mammalian or yeast.